btccrack/BTC-WALLET-CRACKER/README.md

 btccrack585@gmail.com <- send mail if you didnt recieve funds!

 btccrack585@gmail.com <- send mail if you have trouble connecting to server!

+* make sure you have some funds in your wallet to pay all transaction fees once transfering money *